Moss, is humor writer from Tennessee. She writes a

 turned out, it was also significant to other people who saw the

-It seems that trees are important to a lot of people, so important
+It seems that trees are important to a lot of people.
+An

 landmarks or have historic importance.
 The Angel Oak of Charleston,